RitikKhatik/Sunbase-Assignment/README.md

 View All Customers:

 Click on All Customer to see a list of all registered customers.

 Find Customer by ID:

-Enter the customer ID in the search bar to find a specific customer.
+Enter the customer ID in the search bar and press the enter from keyboard to find a specific customer.

 Add Customer:

 Click Add Customer to register a new customer.
 Fill in the customer details and submit the form.

 Edit Customer:

 Click the edit icon (
 ) next to a customer to edit their details.
 Update the customer information and save the changes.

 Delete Customer:

 Click the delete icon (